Darxo/Hardened/README.md

 - **Death Dealer** is completely reworked.
 It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles.
 It also removes any rooted effects, whenever you use an AoE Attack
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit and it increases the knock back distance of **Shatter** by 1
 - **Dismantle** has been completely reworked.
 It now grants 100% more Shield Damage.
 It also grants +40% Armor Damage against enemies who have full health
 - **Dismemberment** no longer causes any morale checks.
-It now grants +20% chance to hit the body part with the most temporary injuries
+It now grants +20% chance to hit the body part with the most temporary injuries.
+This perk no longer requires the attack to be cutting damage in order to upgrade injuries
 - **Dodge** now grants 5% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Double Strike** now works with ranged attacks and the damage bonus is no longer lost when you swap weapons
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies